Memecylon pauciflorum

-Memecylon pauciflorum is a tree species in the Melastomataceae family.
+Memecylon pauciflorum is a species of plants in the Melastomataceae family.
 It grows as a tree or shrub in northern Australia and tropical and subtropical Asia.
 An understorey species typically, it grows in a variety of communities.
 The possum Petropseudes dahli (rock-haunting possum) uses this species as one of their scent-marking sites.
 It is a host to a number of funguses.
 People in Australia and in Thailand use the plant in folk medicine, though no efficacy has been demonstrated.